nayeshagandotra/nayeshagandotra.github.io/_projects/apple.md

 <!-- Project Title -->

 <p style="margin-top: 0.3em;">
     During my summer internship at Apple, I worked with the MacPD team, and was tasked with redesigning a sub-component of a market released display system to meet updated architecture and safety requirements.
-In this page, I'll go into a little detail of the project, tools used, and final proposed design changes.
+In this page, I'll go into a little detail of the project and tools/skills used.
 </p>

 <div class="row text-center">